ToolJet/ToolJet/docs/versioned_docs/version-2.18.0/data-sources/mongodb.md

 Click on the 'run' button to run the query.
-NOTE: Query should be saved before running.

 :::tip
 Query results can be transformed using transformations.
 Read our transformations documentation to see how: [link](/docs/tutorial/transformations)